PandaPandaPanda/blocky-calendar/src/components/timeGrids/MarkDown/README.md

 > This app is aiming to combine the functionality of Calendar,Reminder, and Porject Management sites.

 > Currently it only has frontend ready, so it will not save your progress, but you can fiddle around with the features.
-The Day Block page will lose its state when you switch route, but teh Calendar and Even Types page will temporarily store your edits.
+Since redux holds all the important data, the app will temporarily store your edits.

 <div align="center"><img style="  width: 100%; " src="https://user-images.githubusercontent.com/34975856/136709676-4b542d78-47d0-4930-aa8d-61840963a223.gif" /></div>